nicvagn/NicLink/README.md

     python -m venv nicsoft  - This creates a python venv in nicsoft, and should be ran in the NicLink root dir cd nicsoft              - enter nicsoft
-    . ./source_pyvenv.sh    - this uses a lille convenance script, but basically all you have to do is source ./bin/activate (other file extensions if not in bash)
+    . ./source_pyvenv.sh    - this uses a lille convenance script, but basically all you have to do is source ./bin/activate (other file extensions if not in bash (or zsh))

+then:

-python -m pip install -r requirements.txt - install python requirements, needed to compile and run NicLink
+`python -m pip install -r requirements.txt` -- install python requirements, needed to compile and run NicLink

-> In order to setup your python path correctly, put the niclink.pth file someware in your venv python path.
+> In order to setup your python path correctly, put a (adjusted for your system) niclink.pth file somewhere in your venv python path.

 for me I modified the niclink.pth file to be: 1. /home/nrv/NicLink